 And speaking of tribes, the need for belonging cannot be overstated during adolescence.
-Parents can assist teens to engage with new peer groups, even if those groups are not at school.
+Parents can assist teens in engaging with new peer groups, even if those groups are not at school.
 Encourage teens to try new group activities and to strengthen friendships on their sports teams, at their part-time jobs, or through their youth groups and volunteer opportunities.
-And if they don’t have any of these other options currently, help kids to pursue them.
+And if they don’t have any of these other options, help kids pursue them.

-Next, reiterate what your family’s highest values are around these matters and subtly remind your child that you and she are on the same team.
+Next, reiterate your family’s highest values around these matters and subtly remind your child that you and she are on the same team.
 In doing so, parents can help their child feel a sense of belonging, even if it’s not within a peer group.

 A parent might say something like,

 You are a part of our family, and this family believes in being inclusive and kind, even if it’s the hard thing to do.
 We respect your decision to pull back from this friend group if they aren’t currently living by those values.

 Further, tempting as it may be, refrain from villainizing the peers who are using substances or who might be ostracizing your child at the moment.
-Those young people are also navigating the trials of adolescence and doing the best they can with the tools they have.
+Those young people are also navigating the trials of adolescence and doing their best with their tools.

 When the storm is temporary, most kids have the energy to withstand the winds.
-But when the tempest is unrelenting and long-term, kids’ moods can suffer and we might see depressive symptoms or anxiety begin to set in.
-If a parent has any concerns along these lines, contact your child’s school counselor, social worker, or psychologist or an outside mental health professional for support and guidance if a parent has concerns.
+But when the tempest is unrelenting and long-term, kids’ moods can suffer, and we might see depressive symptoms or anxiety begin to set in.
+Contact your child’s school counselor, social worker, psychologist, or an outside mental health professional for support and guidance if a parent has concerns.

-In the case above where the mom did contact me looking for assistance, I ended up meeting with her daughter, during which I was able to state how highly I thought of her, and how confident I was that she was going to turn into an amazing adult.
-And, because I knew the child, I was able to provide specific reasons for my assertions.
+In the case above, where the mom contacted me looking for assistance, I ended up meeting with her daughter, during which I was able to state how highly I thought of her and how confident I was that she would turn into an amazing adult.
+And, because I knew the child, I could provide specific reasons for my assertions.